-What I couldn't describe though was my daughter’s face.
+I couldn't describe my daughter’s face if I tried.
 To see the wheels of her imagination turning while I told her the story was electrifying.
 The story was over but she was still wide awake, lost in the new possibilities opened to her.
 It was truly magical.
 It felt like my greatest moment as a mother.
 I kissed her goodnight and she didn’t protest as I walked out.

 That story has become a regular with us.
 We tell all sorts of variations to each other when we are driving, or find ourselves killing time somehow.
 Now, instead of just telling the story, I tell a few lines, and then ask her what happens next.
 “How does Meira get across the ocean?”
 Every time she offers a different mode of transport.
 Riding a dragon is a favorite though.

 The responsibility to help shape a brand new human’s expectations and understanding of the world is almost too profound to deal with.
 But the joy and awe I saw in her that night, I fully shared.
 Wow!
 I am going to teach her that she's strong and capable and clever and amazing, and it's GREAT to be that way!
 I'm going to teach her that she doesn’t have to wait for a prince.
 She is her own hero when she lives the full-sized version of herself.
 That is going to be her normal.

 It was as if the same new wonder had opened up and creative wheels were turning in my head.